JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 | iOSx64 |  not used by us | iOS x86_64 | Apple framework |

-The configurations block is included as [workaround](https://youtrack.jetbrains.com/issue/KT-27170) for Android lint task:
+The configurations block is included as the [workaround](https://youtrack.jetbrains.com/issue/KT-27170) for Android lint task:
 ```groovy
 configurations {
     compileClasspath
 }
 ```

-Now it is the time to refresh Gradle project.
-For that you may either click on the yellow stripe or use the *Gradle* tool window and click `Refresh` from the context menu on the root Gradle project.
+Now it is the time to refresh the Gradle project in Android Studio.
+You may either click on the yellow stripe or use the *Gradle* tool window and click `Refresh` from the context menu on the root Gradle project.
 Let's click on the refresh twice.
 Right after the update, you shall see Android Studio and IntelliJ IDEA now sees one new module `:SharedCode`.